p0 ssh-resolve

 | --parent \<string> | No | The containing resource (account ID, project, subscription) to scope lookups. |

-| --provider <…> | No | Force a specific cloud SSH integration: aws, azure, or gcloud. |
+| --provider <…> | No | Force a specific cloud SSH integration: aws, azure, gcloud, or self-hosted. |

 | -q, --quiet | No | Suppress all output (useful for scripting). |